The velocity of bad sign-spotting is increasing as we get closer to the main negotiations over Iran's nuclear program.

 In other words, U.S. negotiators facing Zarif might be facing someone who is more rigidly ideological than they are prepared to acknowledge.

-Bad Sign No. 3: A new study by the Pentagon’s Defense Science Board raises questions about the U.S. ability to detect nuclear activity in countries that don’t want the U.S. to know about their nuclear activities.
+Bad Sign No. 3: A Writing in the New Republic by the Pentagon's Defense Science Board raises questions about the U.S. ability to detect nuclear activity in countries that don't want the U.S. to know about their nuclear activities.
 Iran for many years maintained secret nuclear facilities and could conceivably be maintaining undeclared nuclear facilities today.
 This study indirectly suggests that U.S. intelligence would have difficulty making sure Iran adheres to a nuclear accord.

 Of course, Bad Sign No. 1 seems to mean that there will never be a nuclear accord to monitor in the first place.